snappyJack/snappyjack.github.io/_posts/2019-11-21-Protostar教程之unlink.md

 --------------------------|
 ```
 ### 重点：
-What will happen here when free(c) gets called is the following: The program will see that the “c” chunk’s size field is set to 0xfffffffc which represents -4 and because it is an even value, it will think the previous chunk is free.
+当我们调用free(c)时候: The program will see that the “c” chunk’s size field is set to 0xfffffffc which represents -4 and because it is an even value, it will think the previous chunk is free.
 Then, by Image 5, line 4, it will navigate to the previous free chunk by subtracting its prev_size field (0xfffffff8 = -8) from the start of “c” chunk pointer and thus actually adding +8 and moving into the “c” chunk by 8 bytes, arriving at the beginning of the memory allocated by malloc(c).
 We can then forge an “virtual” chunk inside the chunk “c”‘s “User data” field which will be interpreted as a free chunk and unlinked.
 This looks like this:
 ```
 内存中数据的样子          |
 --------------------------|